d3plus/d3plus-website/_docs/class/Bar.md

 <a name="Bar.height" href="#Bar.height">#</a> Bar.**height**([*value*]) [<>](https://github.com/d3plus/d3plus-shape/blob/master/src/Shape/Bar.js#L157)

 If *value* is specified, sets the height accessor to the specified function or number and returns the current class instance.
-If *value* is not specified, returns the current height accessor.

 This is a static method of [<code>Bar</code>](#Bar), and is chainable with other methods of this Class.